Young Rembrandt Studio

 The Young Rembrandt Studio is open from Monday to Sundays from 12:00 to 17:00, and charges no admission.
 The video projection lasts 7 minutes and can be experienced by a maximum of 10 people at the same time.
 Advance booking is not possible.

 The Young Rembrandt Studio is a great addition to the Rembrandt walking tour called ‘In the footsteps of the young Rembrandt’.
 On this tour, all authentic Rembrandt locations in the central city of Leiden are connected together, such as his birthplace and the Latin School that Rembrandt attended.
 The themed information panels along the route grant an impression of Leiden of Rembrandt’s time.
-The tour can be booked at the Young Rembrandt Studio and VVV Leiden for € 2.95.
+The tour can be bought at the Young Rembrandt Studio and VVV Leiden for € 6,95.

 Can’t wait to visit the Young Rembrandt Studio?
 Have a look at this video to get an impression of the place!